caveeagle/RepData_PeerAssessment1/PA1_template.md

----
-title: "Reproducible Research: Peer Assessment 1"
+# Reproducible Research: Peer Assessment 1
-author: "Efremov Victor"
-date: "May 07 2015"
----
+Efremov Victor
+May 07 2015

 ##Introduction
 This assignment makes use of data from a personal activity monitoring device.